hpc/pavilion2/docs/tests/format.rst

 ~~~~~~~~~~~~~~

 Sets the test (by test base name) that this test inherits from *which must be*
-*a test from this file*.
+*a test from the same file*.
 The resulting test will be composed of all
-keys in the test it inherits from, plus any specified in this test
+keys in the test it inherits from, plus any keys specified in this test
 config.
 See :ref:`tests.format.inheritance`.

 subtitle